Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Spot Rate Movements around 4pm

 Additionally, we also determine the difference between both extrema

-where $R_t^\text{max}$ is taken from the highest, and $R_t^\text{min}$ is taken from the lowest spot prices in each minute, as shown in Figure \ref{fig_2} (b).
+where $R_i^\text{max}$ is taken from the highest, and $R_i^\text{min}$ is taken from the lowest spot prices in each minute, as shown in Figure \ref{fig_2} (b).

+Note that the time leading up to the fixing hour $T_F$ ($i = $ int1) and the time thereafter ($i = $ int2) are evaluated separately, i.e., we run the analysis for both intervals $i$.

 The size of these local extrema can be compared across different fixing times $T_F$ within the day, where we choose $T_F$ as each full hour ranging from 02:00 to 23:00.
-To this end, we identify the time location of the most extreme movement within each day, i.e., the hour $\tilde{T}_F$ for which the largest value $|R^j_t(T_F)|$ for all fixing hours $T_F$ can be observed.
+To this end, we identify the time location of the most extreme movement $\tilde{R}^j_i(\tilde{T}_F,\Delta t,d)$ within each day, i.e., the hour $\tilde{T}_F$ for which the largest value $|R^j_i(T_F, \Delta t, d)|$ for all fixing hours $T_F$, can be observed:

+So, for each day $d$, the hour $\tilde{T}_F$, at which the most extreme movement occurs, is determined.
+To illustrate the resulting set of variables and the typical sizes of interval returns, a comparison between the extreme interval returns $\tilde{R}_i^j(T_F,\Delta t,d)$ and the regular interval returns $R_i^j(t,T_F,\Delta t,d)$ is presented in the Supplementary Information \ref{app_size_ext_int_ret}.

-Knowing $\tilde{T}_F$ for each day, we establish the distribution of the occurrence frequency of these global daily extrema $|R^j_t(\tilde{T}_F)|$ against their hour of occurrence $\tilde{T}_F$ over all trading days within the time series.
-This means that, for each day, the hour $\tilde{T_F}$ at which the most extreme movement occurs, is determined.
+Knowing $\tilde{T}_F$, in a next step we establish the distribution of the occurrence frequency of these global daily extrema $\tilde{R}^j_i(\tilde{T}_F,\Delta t,d)$ against their hour of occurrence, $\tilde{T}_F$, over all $N_d$ trading days in the time series for the currency pair.

-The times at which each hour $T_F$ corresponds to location $\tilde{T}_F$ of the most extreme spot movement within the day are summed up for all days in the dataset.
-The histogram of these counts, as a function of the fixing times $T_F$, yields the probability distribution for the occurrence of extreme price movements during each day.
+To this end, the times at which an hour $T_F$ corresponds to the location $\tilde{T}_F$ of the most extreme spot movement within the day are summed up for all days in the dataset.
+The histogram of these counts as a function of the fixing times $T_F$ yields the probability distribution for the occurrence of extreme price movements during each day.
+Mathematically, this probability $P(T_F,\Delta t)$ is given by: